Kazuma Kamachi: Career

 Kazuma Kamachi has stated that ever since he was a child, he had always wanted to become a novelist, spending his student days in trying to achieve this dream.
 However, his intention was never to become a popular writer.
 From the time he was in junior high school, bit-by-bit he started writing, but it was not until he graduated from high school that he ever completed any of his work.

 Kamachi submitted his novel Schrödinger's Machi (シュレディンガーの街) to the 9th Dengeki Game Novel Prize, but it was rejected in the third round.
 Despite this, his work caught the attention of editor-in-charge of the award, Kazuma Miki, who offered him a chance to write another work.
 For around a year, Kamachi exchanged and discussed prototype stories with Miki, and made his debut with A Certain Magical Index in April 2004 after 6 or 7 revisions.
-The initial volume was written as a complete story in case that it would not sell, however after selling well, it was decided that it would become a series.
-A Certain Magical Index would soon be adapted to a manga, then to an anime, a movie, games, etc. turning into an extremely popular franchise.
+The initial volume was written as a complete story in case that it would not sell; however, after selling well, it was decided that it would become a series.
+A Certain Magical Index would soon be adapted to a manga, then to an anime, a movie, games, etc. Thus turning into an extremely popular franchise.
 This, in turn, led to the series breaking many Dengeki Bunko, the series' publisher, records, such as being the first series to have 1, 2, and then 3 million copies in circulation.
 In April 2016, Kamachi signed a contract to write for Kazuma Miki's new company Straight Edge Inc. On July 10, 2020, he became the first Dengeki writer to have published 100 volumes under their label.

-He states that many of his pre-debut works, including the prototypes he sent to Miki, remains stored away at his house.
+He states that many of his pre-debut works, including the prototypes he sent to Miki, remain stored away at his house.

 Personal life

 Not much is known about Kazuma Kamachi's personal life, which is also true for other light novel authors in Japan.
 As an author, he is known for his consistent output in writing his books, releasing at least 3 per year.
 Starting in December 2014, Kazuma has been releasing novels monthly in 4 different titles while working on 3 different manga titles.

-Kazuma Miki, editor of the A Certain Magical Index series, released a book and a chapter named Kamachi Kazuma the Legend confirms/debunks rumors about him and talks about him.
+Kazuma Miki, editor of the A Certain Magical Index series, released a book and a chapter named Kamachi Kazuma the Legend which confirms as well as debunks rumors about him and talks about him.